 BIOGRAPHY

-Michael Stanley is a Los Angeles-based musician - conductor, French Horn player and music educator.
+Michael Stanley is a Los Angeles-based musician, conductor, French Horn player and music educator.

 He enjoys a rich and varied career, and is ever expanding into new fields of study and performance.

-Mr. Stanley has conducted both nationally and internationally, including leading the prestigious YMF Debut Orchestra at the finals of the 2019 Christopher Parkening International Guitar Competition.
-In addition, he has appeared as guest conductor with many regional orchestras such as the Beach Cities and New Valley Symphonies.
-An advocate for new music, he has commissioned and premiered many compositions in a variety of genres.
-Mr. Stanley’s versatility has led him to conduct numerous pit orchestras in shows ranging from Sweeney Todd to Jesus Christ Superstar and he is a sought-after festival adjudicator and clinician throughout Southern California.
+Mr. Stanley has conducted both nationally and internationally, including leading the prestigious YMF Debut Orchestra at the finals of the 2019Christopher Parkening International Guitar Competition.
+In addition, he has appeared as guest conductor with orchestras across the US, such as the West Valley Symphony in Surprise, AZ and the Beach Cities Symphony in Southern California.
+Mr. Stanley’s versatility has also led him to conduct numerous pit orchestras in shows ranging from Sweeney Todd to Jesus Christ Superstar.

 Background photo by Belen Martinez